sren-applied/buildkite-retry-applied/README.md

 # buildkite retry

-Tired of retrying all of your buildkite tests individually?
+Here’s a Chrome extension with some useful Buildkite workflow shortcuts, currently including a button to retry all failed tests on your current buildkite page and a way to quickly report test-infra issues.
-Here’s a Chrome extension that will display a button to retry all failed tests on your current buildkite page.
-DISCLAIMER please use responsibly and only use if you know that your tests are flaking due to reasons unrelated to your changes :slightly_smiling_face:
+DISCLAIMER please retry responsibly and only use if you know that your tests are flaking due to reasons unrelated to your changes :slightly_smiling_face:

 ## Installation